szabgab/rust.code-maven.com/slides/rust/threads.md

 ## Shared read-only variable with string value
 {id: shared-read-only-variable-with-string-value}

+* The string muste be cloned for this to work.

 ![](examples/threads/shared-read-only-variable-string/src/main.rs)
 ![](examples/threads/shared-read-only-variable-string/out.out)

 ## Shared read-only variable with string value with Arc
 {id: shared-read-only-variable-with-string-value-with-arc}

+* We can use [Arc](https://doc.rust-lang.org/std/sync/struct.Arc.html) to create Reference Counting around the data.
+* The `clone` on the Arc will only increment the reference counter, but does not copy the data.

 ![](examples/threads/shared-read-only-variable-string-with-arc/src/main.rs)
 ![](examples/threads/shared-read-only-variable-string-with-arc/out.out)